va loan network white logo

 Deep Dive: Overlays and Documentation

-• Expect tighter reserve targets and conservative rent‑offset treatment on the departing residence.
+• Expect tighter reserve targets and conservative rent‑offset treatment.

 4. Two VA Loans at Once

-• Carrying two VA loans is possible when entitlement and income support it.
-Underwriters verify that you can afford both payments, confirm a real plan to occupy the new home as your primary, and may credit rent on the first home with a signed lease and realistic vacancy assumptions.
-Reserves and cash‑flow modeling are not optional in this lane.
+• Carrying two VA loans can be possible when entitlement and income support it.
+Underwriters verify you can afford both payments and require a real occupancy plan for the new primary.

 Two VA Loans at the Same Time